strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 </code-group>

-You will also need to set the environment variable in Heroku for the `MY_HEROKU_URL`.
-This will populate the variable with something like `https://your-app.herokuapp.com`.
+You need to set the environment variable in Heroku for the `MY_HEROKU_URL`.
+This populates the variable with something like `https://your-app.herokuapp.com`.

 ```bash
 heroku config:set MY_HEROKU_URL=$(heroku info -s | grep web_url | cut -d= -f2)